Expanding the economy and protecting Bermudians

 The quid pro quo

 However, there is always a quid pro quo.
-The fees for work permits are sizeable, ranging from $800 for a one-year work permit to $15,000 for a ten-year permit.
+The fees for work permits are sizeable, ranging from $966.00 for a one-year standard or periodic work permit, to $7,103.00 for a five- year global or new business work permit.
 Employers must also disclose all Bermudian applicants for a job for which they are seeking a work permit, thus ensuring that Bermudians have been given a fair chance.
 Parliament has also passed new legislation increasing the penalties for employers who breach the rules.

 In other words, Immigration restrictions may have been eased, and many people now say the process is now more user friendly than it used to be, but if you cheat or break the rules, don’t expect much sympathy – and do expect to pay a fine which could be as high as $25,000 (for a second offence).